PMP Exam Preparation involves four basic activities:

 The Project Manager’s Knowledge Map is a unique tool developed by Expedition Project Management Company, which allows you to identify gaps in your project management knowledge.
 In strict accordance with the Project Management Body of Knowledge (PMBOK® Guide, 6th Edition) the project manager’s knowledge decomposed into 5 process groups and 10 knowledge areas.
 An example of the Knowledge Map scorecard is given below:

 Passing Knowledge Map exams, you answer questions correctly or incorrectly.
 All responses are stored in the system database.
 As each question is linked to one or more PMBOK processes and/or knowledge areas, the overall picture shows which topics should be improved become clear.

-In the picture above it is clear that the Monitoring & Control Process Group and the Scope Management Knowledge Area should be improved.
+In the picture above it is clear that the Closing Process Group and the Risk Management Knowledge Area should be improved.
 The Knowledge Map scorecard will change after reading the relevant literature, training and re-passing the exams for the studied topics.